Updated on 2024-07-26 GMT+08:00

 Account

 An account is created after you successfully register with the cloud platform.
-Your account has full access permissions for your cloud resources.
-You can use the account to reset user passwords and assign permissions.
+Your account owns your resources and has full access permissions for your cloud services and resources.
+You can use your account to perform operations such as resetting the login password and assigning permissions to IAM users.

 IAM User

 You can use your account to create IAM users and assign permissions for specific resources.
-Each IAM user has their own identity credentials (password and access keys) and uses cloud resources based on assigned permissions.
+Each IAM user has their own identity credentials (password or access keys) and uses cloud resources based on the assigned permissions.

-If an IAM user forgets their password, the user can reset the password by referring to "What Can I Do If My Password Is Forgotten?" in IAM FAQs.
+If an IAM user forgets their password, the user can reset the password by referring to "How Do I Reset My Password?" in the Identity and Access Management FAQs.

 Relationship Between an Account and Its IAM Users

-An account and its IAM users share a parent-child relationship.
-IAM users are created using an account, and only have the permissions granted by the account.
-The account administrator can modify or cancel the IAM users' permissions at any time.
+An account and its IAM users have a parent-child relationship.
+IAM users are created by an account, and they only have the permissions granted by the account.
+The account can modify or revoke the IAM users' permissions at any time.

 Figure 1 Account and IAM users